Church Educational System Honor Code: History of the Honor Code at BYU

-Specific additional restrictions on appearance have been mentioned including those deemed as "extreme fashion" including a ban on shaved heads for women, blue hair, long nails or eyeshadow for men, and any piercings besides a single pair for women.

 Policies on homosexuality

 Ban on gay students

 Before the 1960s there was little explicit mention of homosexuality by BYU administration, but by 1962 a ban on homosexual students was enacted.
 On 12 September 1962 Apostles Spencer W. Kimball and Mark E. Peterson and BYU President Ernest L. Wilkinson agreed on a university policy that "no one will be admitted as a student ... whom we have convincing evidence is a homosexual".
 They agreed to share information about individuals cases of homosexual members between general church administration and BYU administration.
 This policy was reiterated in Wilkinson's address to BYU in 1965 when he stated "we [do not] intend to admit to this campus any homosexuals. ...
 [I]f any of you have this tendency and have not completely abandoned it, may I suggest you leave the University immediately ....
 We do not want others on this campus to be contaminated by your presence."
 The 1967 version of the Honor code stated that "homosexuality will not be tolerated" along with not approving "any form of artificial birth control".

 The ban on any homosexually oriented students was softened a decade later by Wilkinson's successor Dallin H. Oaks in a 19 April 1973 Board of Trustees meeting.
 There it was decided BYU would allow students who had "repented of" homosexual acts and "forsaken" them for a "lengthy period of time".
 Additionally they would allow students "guilty of irregular sexual behavior" (not including fornication or adultery equivalents) who were "repentant" and "showed evidence" that the act(s) would "not be repeated" while still banning overt and active homosexuals.